 Of these two options, the second sounds best.
 Not only because your employees will be happy, but because it’s easy to find cost savings.
-Instead of agonizing over the financial details, use these crowd-pleasing ideas to organize and execute the ultimate office shindig without going over budget.
+Instead of agonizing over the financial details, use these inexpensive summer office party ideas to organize and execute the ultimate office shindig without going over budget.

 Plan an Afternoon Movie Marathon

 You can easily turn the boardroom into a makeshift movie theatre with a few handy pieces of equipment and it’s a fun way to let employees share their favorite flicks.
 Use a website like Survey Monkey to poll the staff on their film preferences—asking for specific movie titles or sticking with genre—then gather everyone for an afternoon of Star Wars, Harry Potter, The Dark Knight or another box-office franchise—without the box-office charge.

 If you don’t have access to a television and DVD player, a projector aimed at a whiteboard will suffice too.
 Now, all that remains is to pass around the popcorn and turn off the lights for a cinematic ambiance.